-Jan van Ruitenbeek Lab
+Jan van Ruitenbeek Lab (Atomic and Molecular Conductors)

 Our interest in single-molecule junctions has evolved logically from the invention of the Mechanically Controllable Break Junction (MCBJ) technique in our group, and the research on single-atom contacts that was made possible by it.
 We have focused initially on very simple molecules (H2, H2O, C6H6, etc) connected between Pt leads.
 Experiments at low-temperature permit detailed characterization of the junctions, for which we exploited the measurement of shot noise, and vibration mode spectroscopy in the differential conductance.
 More recently the work is continued in three directions:

 - Tree-terminal single-molecule junctions.
 In collaboration with the group of Herre van de Zant at Delft University of Technology we have developed microfabricated break junctions that include a third electrode as a gate.
 By these we can tackle much larger molecules, such as thiol-terminated zinc-pophyrin.

 - Shot noise provides information on the quantum conductance channels.
 It is usually measured at low voltage bias only, but at higher bias we have discovered that inelastic scattering becomes visible.
 We are extending these experiments to higher bias and higher frequencies (op to 10MHz) in order to information on the statistics of occupation of the molecular vibration levels and the “lattice temperature” of the molecules.